Cholelithiasis Workup

 The investigators suggested that as experience increases with laparoscopic ultrasound, this method may become routine for evaluating the bile duct during laparoscopic cholecystectomy.
 In addition, Yao et al advised mandatory aggressive preoperative evaluation of the common bile duct in those who are suspected to have an intermediate or high risk of having choledocholithiasis.[11]

-Computed Tomography
+Computed Tomography Scanning

 Computed tomography (CT) scanning is more expensive and less sensitive than ultrasonography for the detection of gallbladder stones.
 CT scanning is often used in the workup of abdominal pain, as it provides excellent images of all the abdominal viscera.
 CT scanning is superior to ultrasonography for the demonstration of gallstones in the distal common bile duct.

 Gallstones are often found incidentally on CT.
 Findings on CT for acute cholecystitis are similar to those found on sonograms.
-Although not the initial study of choice in biliary colic, CT can be used in diagnostic challenges or to further characterize complications of gallbladder disease.
+Although not the initial study of choice in biliary colic, CT can be used in diagnostic challenges or to further characterize the complications of gallbladder disease.
 CT is particularly useful for the detection of intrahepatic stones or recurrent pyogenic cholangitis.

-Go to Imaging of Cholelithiasis for complete information on this topic.
+See Imaging of Cholelithiasis for complete information on this topic.

 Magnetic Resonance Imaging

-Magnetic resonance imaging (MRI) with magnetic resonance cholangiopancreatography (MRCP) has emerged as an excellent imaging study for noninvasive identification of gallstones anywhere in the biliary tract, including the common bile duct (see the image below).
+Magnetic resonance imaging (MRI) with magnetic resonance cholangiopancreatography (MRCP) has emerged as an excellent imaging study for the noninvasive identification of gallstones anywhere in the biliary tract, including the common bile duct (see the image below).
 Because of its cost and the need for sophisticated equipment and software, it is usually reserved for cases in which choledocholithiasis is suspected.
-The 2010 ACR guidelines recommend MRI as a secondary imaging study if ultrasound images do not result in a clear diagnosis of acute cholecystitis or gallstones.[10]
+The 2010 ACR guidelines recommend MRI as a secondary imaging study if ultrasound images do not result in a clear diagnosis of acute cholecystitis or gallstones.
+[15]

-Magnetic resonance cholangiopancreatography (MRCP) showing 5 gallstones in the common bile duct (arrows).
+Magnetic resonance cholangiopancreatography (MRCP) Magnetic resonance cholangiopancreatography (MRCP) showing 5 gallstones in the common bile duct (arrows).
 In this image, bile in the duct appears white; stones appear as dark-filling defects.
 Similar images can be obtained by taking plain radiographs after injection of radiocontrast material in the common bile duct, either endoscopically (endoscopic retrograde cholangiography) or percutaneously under fluoroscopic guidance (percutaneous transhepatic cholangiography), but these approaches are more invasive.
-Go to Imaging of Cholelithiasis for complete information on this topic.

 Scintigraphy